Education in Lithuania: Structural funding problems in Lithuanian education system

 Regional disparities (high investments in largest cities, and lack of investments in other areas) is an issue in funding state institutions, including education.
 This creates difficulties on coordination on funding in different regions.
 European Commission's Audit flagged up the major problems regarding weak coordination at national, regional and local levels.
 Same audit noted the lack of a system for the recognition of non-formal and informal learning, insufficient information on learning opportunities and unclear funding priorities.

 School attendance rates are above EU average and school leave is less common than EU average.
 However, PISA report from 2010 found that Lithuanian results in math, science and reading were below OECD average.
 PISA report from 2015 reconfirmed these findings.

 Salaries are a major issue and a point of frequent debate.
 Despite significant growth since 2009/2010, Lithuanian teacher salaries were significantly below the EU average in 2023.
-Low teacher pay was the primary reason behind national teacher strikes in 2014, 2015, 2016 and 2018.
+Low teacher pay was the primary reason behind national teacher strikes in 2014, 2015, 2016, 2018and 2023.

 Lithuanian universities are also notorious locally for low wages.
-In 2017, university researchers earned below 600 € a month.
-The monthly salary of a professor is between 1150 and 1990 €, and for associate professors between 890 and 1320 €.
-Lecturers earn between 553 and 1040 a month and assistants get 345-762 € per month.
+In 2017, university researchers earned below €600 a month.
+The monthly salary of a professor is between €1150–1990, and for associate professors between €890–1320.
+Lecturers earn between €553–1040 a month and assistants receive €345–762 per month.
 A number of Lithuanian professors supplement their income by having a second job, often as a taxi driver.
 There are reported cases of university professors with four part-time jobs.
 Other reported cases concern professors who emigrate because they cannot support themselves on their Lithuanian salary.

 Lithuanian higher education salaries are among EU's lowest and 90% of Lithuanian university staff are unhappy with their income and 70% consider going to strike.

 Emigration among higher education professionals is rampant, but this is normal and to be expected according to Viktoras Pranckietis, speaker of the house at the Lithuanian parliament.
 According to parliamentarian Mantas Adomėnas, problem with low salaries is well known, but education is not a politically prioritised matter in Lithuania.

 Low salaries is one of the primary reasons why some areas in Lithuania are experiencing a massive shortage of qualified teachers.

 The Lithuanian parliament intends to reorganise the higher education system by reducing the number of universities in Lithuania.
 There has been concerns of low education quality at some entities.
 In 2006, Mathematics and IT department at Šiauliai University marketed programs in esotericism.
-As of 2012, Šiauliai university continued to offer courses in astrology and palmistry.
+As of 2012, Šiauliai University continued to offer courses in astrology and palmistry.
 In 2011, Šiauliai University successfully silenced student protest regarding low education quality.
-Plans to reduce number of educational institutions have been criticised by university rectors and university associations but are moving forward.
+Plans to reduce the number of educational institutions have been criticised by university rectors and university associations but are moving forward.

 On a national level, there are concerns regarding inefficient use of funds, lack of international collaboration and low funding for research and innovation.
 In 2017, none of Lithuanian higher education organisations were involved in EU's largest research projects – Graphene Flagship, CERN, Human Brain Project or others.